saksham18kukreja/Loiter-Munition/README.md

 ![video](https://github.com/saksham18kukreja/loiter_munition/blob/main/media/dive.gif)

-In the video the target was selected as the origin and a dive was conducted (target was missed due to lack of real time adjustment in trajectory)
+The target was selected as the origin and a dive was conducted (target was missed due to lack of real time adjustment in trajectory)

 ## Fallback
 ![video](https://github.com/saksham18kukreja/loiter_munition/blob/main/media/recovery.gif)